openmainframeproject/software-discovery-tool-data/README.md

 - z/OS Software List

 Linux Distributions supporting s390x packages:
-- Debian 10 and 11
+- AlmaLinux
 - ClefOS Epel 7
+- Debian Bullseye and Bookworm
+- Fedora 38
+- IBM Z z/OS, OMP and Rocket Software
-- OpenSUSE Tumbleweed and Leap
+- OpenSUSE Leap 15.5 and Tumbleweed
+- Red Hat Enterprise Linux 8 and 9
-- Fedora 34
+- RockyLinux 9
+- SLES 12 and 15
+- Ubuntu 20.04 and 22.04

 ## Contributions
 If you feel to add support of any package list, feel free to create an issue.